Lecanemab: Canada

-In October 2025, lecanemab (named as Leqembi) was authorized in Canada for use by intravenous injection every two weeks during early stages of dementia when there is evidence of a person having mild cognitive impairment.
+In October 2025, lecanemab was authorized in Canada.
 Due to its high cost (about US$26,000 per year), lecanemab was not included for coverage in the public health system.
+It was added to the prescription drug list in December 2025.

 European Union

-In July 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended the refusal of the marketing authorization for lecanemab.
+In July 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency recommended the refusal of the marketing authorization for lecanemab.
 The manufacturer requested re-examination.

 In November 2024, after re-examining its initial opinion, the CHMP recommended granting a marketing authorization to lecanemab (Leqembi) for treating mild cognitive impairment (memory and thinking problems) or mild dementia due to Alzheimer's disease (early Alzheimer's disease) in people who have only one or no copy of ApoE4, a certain form of the gene for the protein apolipoprotein E. Lecanemab was authorized for medical use in the European Union in April 2025.